Successful Value Investing Changes Drastically In 2020

 - 5-year revenue CAGR and operating income CAGR of respectively 11.24% and 31.17%

 - Price target: $22 or 72.5% upside from today.
-This might increase significantly if its pre COVID-19 growth rate comes back soon
+This might increase significantly if its pre-Covid growth rate comes back soon

 Your timing couldn't be better to discover our investing service!